The UR Marching Band

 For decades, the Spider Band rehearsed in the YMCA Building, a structure that stood behind Residence Hall No. 1 (formerly Jeter Hall).
 In 1951 they were given exclusive use of that building.
 Chronically undersized and underfunded, the bands of the 1950s were nonetheless in demand.
 In addition to playing at home football games and pep rallies, they marched in parades (including Homecoming, the Tobacco Festival, and Thalhimer’s Toy Parade), and performed at the Interfraternity Council Christmas party for local children, as well as at nearby colleges and schools.
 They also fared well in music competitions across the Commonwealth.
 Band members earned just half an academic credit for considerable effort: besides their numerous performances, they rehearsed and drilled three hours per week.

-Mark Troxell left UR in 1957 to oversee music in the Henrico County public schools.
+Mark Troxell left UR in 1957 to oversee music in the Henrico County public school system.
 Robert Barker, a Yale-educated clarinetist and Air Force veteran, was Troxell’s replacement.
 Barker faced a perennial challenge: while the University’s concert band thrived, few of its members could participate in time-consuming marching drills.
 Throughout most of the 1960s, the R.O.T.C band, already expert marchers, filled in for the Spider Band.

 The 1968 R.O.T.C.
 Battalion Band (photo: The Web)